wagtail/roadmap/readability-research.md

 ## Paper 1: A large-scaled corpus for assessing text readability

->[!info] Key facts
+> [!NOTE]
 >Year: 2022
+>
 >Citations: 20

 *Crossley, S., Heintz, A., Choi, J.S. et al. A large-scaled corpus for assessing text readability.
 Behav Res **55**, 491–507 (2023). https://doi.org/10.3758/s13428-022-01802-x*

+### Summary of abstract
-> [!Abstract] This paper:
+This paper:
-> - Introduces the CommonLit Ease of Readability (CLEAR) corpus, which provides unique readability scores for ~ 5000 text excerpts along with information about the excerpt’s year of publishing, genre, and other metadata.
+- Introduces the CommonLit Ease of Readability (CLEAR) corpus, which provides unique readability scores for ~ 5000 text excerpts along with information about the excerpt’s year of publishing, genre, and other metadata.
-> - Discusses the development of the corpus and presents reliability metrics for the human ratings of readability.
+- Discusses the development of the corpus and presents reliability metrics for the human ratings of readability.
->  - Notes existing readability formulas used for educational texts, and argues they are problematic.
+- Notes existing readability formulas used for educational texts, and argues they are problematic.

 ### Key points